 Monday, 28 January 2019

-This mural is on the wall of a block of flats built in 2017 at the corner of Bedford Street and Liberty Street, in the inner city suburb of Stanmore.
+This mural is on the wall of apartments built in 2017 at the corner of Bedford Street and Liberty Street, in the inner city suburb of Stanmore.
 This area is notorious for graffiti so the developers decided to create this street art on the wall to deter attacks by taggers and graffiti artists.

 Linked to: Monday Mural, Amaze Me Monday, Blue Monday, Through My Lens.